What is the IB Program?

 Language

 The teaching and learning of language at Sierra Elementary stems from the belief that language is fundamental to lifelong learning.
-Language is the key connecting all aspects of learning.
+Language helps students understand other cultures and builds connections developing internationally-minded students.
+Language connects all aspects of learning and allows students to demonstrate their knowledge, ask questions, and engage with others.
 All teachers at Sierra are language teachers and are responsible for language instruction.
 Every Sierra student is a language learner.
 We believe that our students will become effective communicators through the exploration of a rich language program and environment.
 Click on the link below to learn more.

 Assessment

-The purpose of assessment at Sierra Elementary is to gather student performance information for teachers to effectively guide and improve student learning.
-Areas of academic strength and needed growth are communicated to students and parents through various types of authentic assessments.
+Assessment at Sierra Elementary is an integral and ongoing part of the planning, teaching and learning process.
+The purpose of assessment is to understand where students are in their learning, to guide teachers’ planning for instruction and learning engagements, and to provide students with valuable feedback, allowing them to participate in feed-forward processes of setting goals that they will work towards achieving throughout the year.
 Frequent, regular, and continuous assessment is integral to all teaching and learning.
 The types of assessment listed in this policy are used regularly in the classroom to guide instruction.
 Click on the link below to learn more.

 IB and the Common Core